-Call for Proposals: Preventing deaths among adults and children by simplifying Advanced HIV Disease management
+Call for proposals: Preventing deaths among adults and children by simplifying Advanced HIV Disease management

 Unitaid is pleased to announce a new Call for Proposals for the area for intervention: Optimizing the management of coinfections and comorbidities in people living with HIV.
 Building on prior work to introduce accessible optimal tools for screening and diagnosis, prevention, and treatment of Advanced HIV Disease (AHD) in low- and middle-income countries, Unitaid seeks to further support simplification and decentralization of the AHD care package, including for children.